About us

 data in diverse formats, to analyze them with flexibility and high speed.

-In the past most of our research worked on DBMSs.
-Today it works DS languages
+In the past most of our research focused on parallel DBMSs and ''Big Data'' Hadoop systems.

 |